Montenegro Travel Advice

 Currency and payments

 In Montenegro, the official currency is â¬ (EUR) which is quite convenient for many EU visitors.
-Also, in many places in Montenegro you can pay by debit or credit card and most of the international cards are accepted commonly (Visa, Master, Maestro, Dinners, American Express etc.).
+Also, in many places in Montenegro, you can pay by debit or credit card and most international cards are accepted commonly (Visa, Master, Maestro, Dinners, American Express etc.).
 When you do shopping in Montenegro you can expect the return of the VAT in many places that are frequently visited by travellers and visitors.
-Just ask the customer service and fill the form that you should bring with you and by the end of your trip, you should get the VAT money back to your account!
-Also, there are duty frees on both airports so you can buy various sorts of products without paying tax for it.
+Just ask customer service and fill out the form that you should bring with you and by the end of your trip, you should get the VAT money back into your account!
+Also, there are duty-free at both airports so you can buy various products without paying taxes.

 Public holidays are non-working days, but assuming that the travel industry suffers because of the holidays, most of the people in the service industry are operating for some extra day pay.
 The not working days are stateâs holidays: Independence Day on May 21st and Statehood Day on July 13th.
 Religious not working days are Easter, Great Friday and Orthodox Christmas (January 7th), but Catholics have their right to not work on Catholic Christmas (December 25th) and Muslims have the right to not work on Eid.
 Also, January 1st is usually not a working day and Labour Day (May 1st), too.